 Office of Scientific Program & Policy Analysis

 The Office of Scientific Program and Policy Analysis (OSPPA) is the Institute's focal point for the coordination, analysis, and writing of a wide variety of scientific program reports, briefing materials, and other documents associated with the biomedical research programs of NIDDK and NIH.
 These documents present the scientific accomplishments and plans of NIDDK to public policy makers, including Congress; the scientific community; voluntary health organizations; and other lay audiences.
 OSPPA is the primary advisor to the NIDDK Director and other members of the Institute's senior staff on strategic planning and assessment approaches and on science policy issues.
-Office members provide direct staff support to the NIDDK Director with regard to researching scientific and policy issues relevant to NIDDK and its stakeholders.
+Office members provide direct staff support to the NIDDK Director with regard to researching scientific and policy issues relevant to NIDDK.
 Additionally, OSPPA serves as a liaison for dialogue with representatives of professional and patient advocacy groups and Congressional staff.

 Reports and Planning Documents